 Proverbs 12:25 – “Anxiety in the heart of man causes depression, but a good word makes it glad.”
 NKJV

 When a person begins to succumb to anxiety, fear, frustration, or worry it brings depression and weighs down the heart.
-It is like carrying a load that you can’t see but can feel and it exhausts physically, emotionally and spiritually.
+It is like carrying a load that you cannot see but can feel and it exhausts physically, emotionally, and spiritually.
 It will sap your strength and propel you into the darkness and if not checked can lead to self-pity which is incredibly destructive.

 David said in Psalm 94:19, “When my anxious thoughts multiply within me, Thy consolations delight my soul.”
 Jesus urged us in John 14 to reject a troubled heart by focusing on His promise and provision.
 Encouragement is incredibly powerful because it enables a person to combat discouragement and renews a sense of worth and significance in the heart.
 Encouragement helps fuel or empower a person to begin moving forward out of the shadows into the light of God’s promises and purposes.
 Paul instructed in 1 Thessalonians 5:11, “Therefore encourage one another and build each other up, just as in fact you are doing.”
 NIV

 Always remember the times when you needed someone to give you an encouraging word and how much it uplifted your heart and spirit.
 Instead of looking down on someone suffering from depression because of anxiety remember that except for the Grace of God that could be you and possibly you have been discouraged and depressed.
-I never want to receive or give flattery but I do want to give and receive encouragement.
+I never want to receive or give flattery, but I do want to give and receive encouragement.
 Remember we reap WHAT we sow, later than we sow, and more than we sow!

 I have had times when simply giving me a word of cheer was insufficient and needed to be slapped in the face (figuratively) with the reality of my situation.
 I needed to be challenged to shake off the depression and look to the Word of God for my hope and help.
-I remember once battling discouragement having a friend who would begin singing when he saw me.
-It irritated me at first but after a few times it began to stir something inside and as the chains of despair began to break I could see what he was doing and began to rejoice with him.
+I remember once battling discouragement and having a friend who would begin singing when he saw me.
+It irritated me at first but after a few times, it began to stir something inside, and as the chains of despair began to break, I could see what he was doing and began to rejoice with him.

 Blessings as you go through this day!